Mickey's House of Villains: Cartoons

 In addition, certain pieces of animation in the House of Mouse segments are recycled from the series' episodes "Halloween with Hades" and "House Ghosts".

 Production

 Mickey's House of Villains was produced by Walt Disney Television Animation, with animation production by Toon City Animation and additional animation production by Walt Disney Feature Animation Florida.
+The events of the film take place during the third season of House of Mouse.